-Although our businesses continue to innovate, introduce new products, improve productivity and expand geographically, our 2022 financial performance was impacted by the challenges discussed above.
-Key metrics include: net sales were approximately \$11.7 billion, an increase of 4.8% from the prior year or 8.8% on a constant currency and days basis; earnings per share (EPS) as reported was \$0.39, down approximately 97.4% versus 2021; excluding unusual charges, EPS was \$12.85\, down approximately 13.5% compared to 2021.
-For the full year, we generated free cash flow of approximately \$88.4 million.\ Operating income was \$244.2 million, down approximately 81.7% compared to 2021; adjusted operating income was \$1,083.0 million, down approximately 20.4% compared to 2021.
+Although our businesses continue to innovate, introduce new products, improve productivity and expand geographically, our 2023 financial performance was impacted by the challenges discussed above.
+Key metrics include: net sales were approximately \$11.1 billion, a decrease of 5.1% from the prior year or 7.7% on a legacy and constant basis; earnings (loss) per share (EPS) as reported was \$(6.90), a decrease from EPS of \$0.39 for 2022; excluding unusual charges, EPS was \$9.19, down approximately 28.5% compared to 2022.
+For the full year, we generated free cash flow of approximately \$716.3 million, an increase of 710.2% from the prior year.
+Operating loss was \$287.8 million, a decrease from operating income of \$244.2 million in 2022; adjusted operating income was \$814.4 million, down approximately 2.5% compared to 2022.

-\ Please see our 2022 Annual Report that accompanies this Proxy Statement for additional information on the results of our operations for 2022 and a reconciliation of Non-GAAP financial measures contained in Annex A to this Proxy Statement.
+- Please see our 2023 Annual Report that accompanies this Proxy Statement for additional information on the results of our operations for 2023 and a reconciliation of Non-GAAP financial measures contained in Annex A to this Proxy Statement. - 16 2024 Proxy Statement | Mohawk Industries, Inc.

 The Company sets goals at the beginning of each year to establish expected payments at various levels of performance under the Company's incentive plans, and the Compensation Committee considers our executives' accomplishments when determining payouts.
-As discussed in detail below, although certain threshold performance goals were not achieved with respect to the 2022 annual incentive awards, the Compensation Committee determined to approve at the threshold level in those cases in order to appropriately compensate executives for their individual contributions.
+As discussed in detail below, although certain performance goals were not achieved with respect to the 2023 annual and 2022 long-term incentive awards, the Compensation Committee determined to approve payouts at an adjusted level in those cases in order to appropriately compensate executives for their individual contributions.